oesteban/hcph-sops/docs/data-collection/intro.md

     <a name="task-timing"></a>
     The stimuli presentation laptop ({{ secrets.hosts.psychopy | default("███") }}) will execute four experiments, which will allow the synchronization of all devices by sending the adequate signals at their predesignated times and also present visual stimuli with the scanner's projector.
-    The lengths of the three *Psychopy experiments* should be:
+    The lengths of the four *Psychopy experiments* should be:

     * {{ settings.psychopy.tasks.dwi }} ➜ <mark>**{{ settings.mri.timings.dwi }}**</mark>,
     * {{ settings.psychopy.tasks.func_pct }} ➜ <mark>**{{ settings.mri.timings.func_pct }}**</mark>,